 Emails can be sent via email clients such as Gmail, Outlook, Yahoo Mail, or using bulk sending software such as Mailchimp, SendinBlue, or from mail servers.

-What are the good practices for sending email?
+What are the best practices for sending emails?

-Best practices for sending email include personalizing messages, optimizing for mobile devices, adding a clear call to action, and complying with privacy laws .
+Best practices for sending emails include personalizing messages, optimizing for mobile devices, adding a clear call to action, and complying with personal data protection

-Email sending limits vary depending on the messaging provider or the software used.
-Some suppliers impose limits on the number of emails that can be sent per day or per month.
+Email sending limits vary depending on the email provider or software used.
+Some providers impose limits on the number of emails that can be sent per day or per month.

-To avoid emails being considered spam, it is important to use opt-in contact lists, include an unsubscribe link, and avoid using suspicious keywords in email content .
+To avoid emails being marked as spam, it is important to use opt-in contact lists, include an unsubscribe link, and avoid using suspicious keywords in email content .